Cypher042/Task-Manager/README.md

 # Task-Manager

-A discord bot project for managing tasks and CTFs at our Infosec Discord Server of CyberLabs IITISM.
+A discord bot project for managing tasks and CTFs at Discord Server of Infosec CyberLabs IITISM.

 ## Installation

 Clone the Repo on your system.

+Modify `config.py`
 - Replace guildID with your discord server's ID
 - Replace the bot TOKEN
 - Replace the mongostring.

-Modify `config.py`

 Use `pip install -r {path/to/requirements.txt}` to get all the required modules.